Anish202020/google-next/README.md

 ## Installation
 To set up the development environment for **LookUp**, follow these steps:

-1. Clone the repository:git clone https://github.com/your-username/lookup.git
+1. Clone the repository:git clone [https://github.com/Anish202020/google-next.git]
 2. Navigate to the project directory:cd lookup
-3. Install the dependencies: ornpm installyarn install
+3. Install the dependencies: npm install or yarn install
 ## Usage
 To start the development server, run: